Sameer-Programmer/Java/README.md

 Method Overriding
 Run time Polymorphism
 # Abstraction
-class name Strats with Abstract keyword
+class name Starts with Abstract keyword
 It Contains Abstract methods
 we can not create objects with the class - we can create Objects with the help of subclass
 # Encapsulation